Edge Storage

 MIME type to indicate that the data is a binary stream and the server should handle it as raw binary data.

-Sending a new object with an object key that already exists in the bucket will replace the previous object.
+Sending a new object with an object key already in the bucket will replace the previous object.

 PutObject